 In addition, failure to comply with the WCAG 2.1 AA can also lead to litigation.
-According to the ADA Title III, places of public accommodation must be accessible, and in 2018 the DOJ affirmed that this includes websites.
+According to ADA Title III, places of public accommodation must be accessible, and in 2018 the DOJ affirmed that this includes websites.
 Since then, web accessibility lawsuits have skyrocketed, targeting mostly eCommerce websites.
-Everyone, including people with disabilities, is increasingly shopping online so if your store isn’t accessible it could be noticed rather quickly.
+Everyone, including people with disabilities, are increasingly shopping online, so if your store isn’t accessible, it could be noticed rather quickly.

 Using accessiBe with WooCommerce

 with accessiBe, WooCommerce users don’t have to choose between beauty and accessibility. accessiBe’s AI-driven, automated solution makes existing websites ADA compliant by remediating the website’s code according to the WCAG 2.1 AA. accessiBe’s solution is session-based, meaning only those with disabilities will see adjusted design elements, leaving your design completely intact.